Custom Home and Remodeling Blog

 A Guide To Traditional Home Architecture and Design

 Traditional architecture draws inspiration from the past.
 The Colonial style reigned supreme in the 18th century and has evolved over time.
-Greek Revival architecture became popular during the mid-19th century, and was followed by the Victorian and Neoclassical periods.
-And, the Cape Cod-style bungalow home was the answer to a post-World War II housing boom.
-All of these types of traditional home design can be found in the Washington, DC area.
+Greek Revival architecture became popular during the mid-19th century and was followed by the Victorian and Neoclassical periods, while the Cape Cod-style bungalow home was the answer to a post-World War II housing boom.
+All of these types of traditional-style home design can be found in the Washington, DC area.
 What's your favorite?

 Traditional Home Architecture and Design